Adoption of 24 Communities, Sri Lanka

 Karadiyankulam and Mavilangathurai

 There are 359 families in these two villages.
-The SSIO-Sri Lanka helps provide essential equipment for teaching and school uniforms for the children.
-Value-based awareness programmes for parents and EHV classes for children are also conducted.
+The SSSIO Sri Lanka helps provide essential equipment for teaching and school uniforms for the children.
+Value-based awareness programs for parents and EHV classes for children are also conducted.

-SSIO of Sri Lanka opened a new Sathya Sai pre-school in Kanchuramoddai in Nedunkerny division on 15/06/2019.
+SSSIO of Sri Lanka opened a new Sathya Sai pre-school in Kanchuramoddai in Nedunkerny division on June 15, 2019.
 The children received stationery.
 There was also Narayana Seva (feeding of the poor).
 Dry rations were provided for the villagers, and tree planting was done during the opening ceremony.

-SSIO of Sri Lanka has initiated another Water Purification Project as part of Sathya Sai Village Integrated Project (SSVIP) in Kathaliyar Samalankulam, Oddusuddan to provide safe drinking water for 2500 people residing in the area with a daily output of 2000 Litres assisted by Vision of Love, U.K. and 23 Vijayabahu Infantry Regiment, SL Army.
-The foundation stone for this project was laid today (15/06/2019).
-This is the 20th village adopted by SSIO Sri Lanka in line with the Vision 95 program by SSIO.
+SSSIO of Sri Lanka has initiated another Water Purification Project as part of Sathya Sai Village Integrated Project (SSVIP) in Kathaliyar Samalankulam, Oddusuddan to provide safe drinking water for 2500 people residing in the area with a daily output of 2000 litres assisted by Vision of Love, U.K. and 23 Vijayabahu Infantry Regiment, SL Army.
+The foundation stone for this project was laid on June 15, 2019).
+This is the 20th village adopted by SSSIO Sri Lanka in line with the Vision 95 program by SSSIO.